glyA

 Gene Description

 glyA encodes serine hydroxymethyltransferase (SHMT, EC 2.1.2.1), a pyridoxal 5'-phosphate (PLP)-dependent enzyme that catalyzes the reversible interconversion of serine and glycine with tetrahydrofolate (THF).
 This reaction is crucial for the serine cycle, the central assimilatory pathway in methylotrophy, where it serves as the major source of one-carbon groups required for biosynthesis of purines, thymidylate, methionine, and other biomolecules.
 The enzyme functions as a homodimer in the cytoplasm.
 SHMT catalyzes: L-serine + THF ⇌ glycine + 5,10-methylenetetrahydrofolate + H₂O.
 In methylotrophic metabolism, this enzyme is essential for converting C1 units from formaldehyde oxidation (via the H4MPT pathway) into the tetrahydrofolate pool, where they are used for serine biosynthesis from glycine, completing a key step in the serine cycle.
 The enzyme also exhibits THF-independent aldolase activity toward β-hydroxyamino acids.
-Genetic studies have confirmed glyA is essential for methylotrophic growth in M. extorquens AM1.
+Genetic studies (insertional inactivation in M. extorquens AM1) have confirmed glyA is essential for methylotrophic growth: glyA null mutants lose all detectable SHMT activity and cannot grow on C1 compounds (including methanol) even when supplemented with glycine or serine, while still growing normally on succinate.
+SHMT activity is ~6-fold induced on methanol versus succinate and has been flagged as a potential rate-limiting step in the serine cycle.

 Existing Annotations Review